cdriscol/HflSideBets/README.md

 # HFL Side Bets
-This is a C# .Net Coded-UI test project that calculates side bets for my ESPN fantasy football league.
+This is a C# .Net Coded-UI test project to calculate bet odds and potential returns for a fantasy football league.